ccnmtl/case-consortium/content/case/case_59.md

 "school": ""
 "slug": "WorthaThousandWords"
 "status_id": "1"
-"teaching_note": "AP Photos Teaching Note.pdf"
+"teaching_note": "http://ccnmtl.columbia.edu/projects/caseconsortium/casestudies/59/casestudy/files/global/59/AP Photos Teaching Note.pdf"
 "teaser": "This case about news photography examines a host of issues, from the mechanics\
   \ of war photography, to the rules for embedded photographers, to the relationship\
   \ between the military establishment and the media.
 Use in courses on photojournalism;\
-  \ international reporting; or government and media. " "thumb": "thumbnail.jpg"
+  \ international reporting; or government and media. " "thumbnail": "/img/case/case_thumb_59.jpg"
 "title": "Worth a Thousand Words: The Associated Press and Lance Corporal Joshua Bernard" "title_color": "#a31a55"
 ---